 If I click on weekly, I can get a lot more information.
 Besides seeing the chart pattern going all the way back to 2008, I can see the last eight quarters of revenues and earnings.

-What makes MarketSmith such a powerful tool is the ability to screen the entire universe of New York Stock Exchange, NASDAQ, and AMEX stocks very, very quickly, looking for characteristics that mean something to you and your trading.
+What makes MarketSmith such a powerful tool is the ability to screen the entire universe of New York Stock Exchange, NASDAQ, and AMEX stocks very quickly, looking for characteristics that mean something to you and your trading.

 So for example, if you like stocks that trade between say $40 and $80 a share, that have over a million shares average volume, and are less than say 10% off their all-time high, you can pull up a list very, very quickly.

 Check this out.
-You go to the screener tool, and I can start by looking at price.
+You go to the screener tool, and I can start by looking at the price.
 These are the different categories.
 There’s all these different options that you can change.
-So let’s set price at $50 to $100, and it shows me this universe of stocks.
+So let’s set the price at $50 to $100, and it shows me this universe of stocks.
 I can then set other parameters.

 I said at least a million shares.
 So let’s look at price and volume, and let’s go down to 50-day average volume.
 And let’s set this to one million.
 Now let’s set stocks that are only 10% off their high… minus 10.
-So we’re just looking at this little slice of the market.
+We’re just looking at this little slice of the market.